sanjai0py/mirrAR-backend-assignment/README.md

 - The `Product` entity has a one-to-many relationship with the `Variant` entity.
 Each product can have multiple variants, while each variant belongs to only one product.
 - The `productId` in the `Variant` entity is a foreign key referencing the `id` of the associated `Product`.

+## Improved Search Feature

+The search functionality in this project has been improved using PostgreSQL's full-text search features to provide more efficient and accurate search results.
+A separate branch named `improved-search` was created to test and refine the new feature.

 ## Installation